learnpixelart/pixelart.howto/README.md

 A collection of awesome ActiveRecord goodies, libraries, tools, extensions, guides, etc.

-Note: :congratulations: stands for the Gem of the Week article in the [Gem of the Week Series @ Planet Ruby](http://planetruby.github.io/gems), :gem: stands for the RubyGems page and :octocat: stands for the GitHub page.

 ---

 [ANNOUNCEMENT] Looking for awesome world data (countries, cities, flags, languages, currencies, etc.)?
 See the [Awesome World List @ Planet Open Data](https://github.com/planetopendata/awesome-world).

 ---

-Contributions welcome.
+#### _Contributions welcome.
 Anything missing?
 Send in a pull request.
-Thanks.
+Thanks._

+Note: :congratulations: stands for the Gem of the Week article in the [Gem of the Week Series @ Planet Ruby](http://planetruby.github.io/gems), :gem: stands for the RubyGems page and :octocat: stands for the GitHub page.

 ## ActiveRecord